'Space genes' — a NASA astronaut is now different from his twin brother

-A real-life space oddity: After a ground-breaking space flight, a NASA astronaut no longer shares the same genes as his identical twin brother.
+A real-life space oddity: After a ground-breaking space flight, a NASA astronaut has been found to have a slightly different gene expression from his identical twin brother.

 “Mark and Scott Kelly are still identical twins; Scott’s DNA did not fundamentally change,” wrote NASA news chief Kelly Humphries in an email.
 "What researchers did observe are changes in gene expression, which is how your body reacts to your environment."

 Scott Kelly spent 340 consecutive days in space from March 2015 to March 2016.
-When he returned to earth, NASA studied him in comparison to Mark and found that 7 percent of his genes had not returned to normal.
+When he returned to earth, NASA studied him in comparison to Mark and found that 7 percent of his gene expression had changed.
 Researchers don’t know how long these changes will last.

 “They may all return to normal after one or two years, or five years.
 We simply do not know,” said Christopher Mason of Weill Cornell Medicine and the author of a study about the changes.

-NASA scientists call those mutations in Kelly's DNA “space genes” and attribute them to the stresses of space travel.
+NASA scientists call those changes “space genes” and attribute them to the stresses of space travel.

 Space genes is a new term and is still being defined.
 Mason suspects that a 7 percent disruption in gene expression after being back on Earth is neither high nor low.
 It’s also not something entirely unseen before.

-Note: CORRECTION (March 15, 9:06 p.m.
-ET): An earlier version of this article misstated the month in which Scott Kelly’s 340 days in space began.
-The mission started in March 2015, not September 2015.
-CORRECTION (March 16, 2018, 3:49 p.m.
-ET): An earlier version of this article misstated the changes that occurred to Scott Kelly’s body following his prolonged space mission.
-The changes to his body were to his gene expression, not his genes.
-(The term gene expression refers to the physical traits and functions in cells that are controlled by the DNA in genes.)